cknzraposo/ai4gdpublic/README.md

-# AI for Good
+# AI for Good - Landing Page on Azure with GitHub Copilot

-A modern web application template built with Astro, React, and TailwindCSS, designed to showcase initiatives and organisations using artificial intelligence for social impact and humanitarian causes.
-The site is hosted on Azure Static Web apps and can be customised to add custome backend logic and APIs on the Azure platform.
+This demo project is to showcase a modern web application template built with Astro, React, and TailwindCSS.
+The site is hosted on Azure Static Web apps and can be customised to add custom backend logic and APIs on the Azure platform.

 ## 📖 Overview

-Check out the [AI for Good Contribution Guide](AIFORGOOD.md) for more details on how to contribute to this project.

 - Learn how to build  and publish this site to Azure from scratch in the [Hands-On Guide](HOWTOGUIDE.md).
 - The final published site is available at [https://www.aiforgood.org.nz/](https://www.aiforgood.org.nz/).
 - The site and code are licensed under the [MIT License](LICENSE).

+Check out the [AI for Good Contribution Guide](AIFORGOOD.md) for more details on how to contribute to this demo project.

 ## 🌟 Features